Chew up some terrain with these five truly trailblazing mountain bikes

 How much will it cost? $3,600

-Why we chose the Kona Process 134DL:
+Why we chose the Kona Process 153 AL/DL:

-The patented Kona Rocker Independent Suspension is one of the best systems on the market.
+The Process 153 AL/DL is part of Kona’s brand-new Process G2 (Second Generation) line which uses a patented Beamer Independent Suspension — a design that’s quickly being hailed as one of the best full-suspension systems on the market.
 The actuated shock along the top tube uses a single-pivot design for superior absorption and durability.
 This minimal motion, designed with wide pivots and oversized bearings, holds up against inevitable bowing, adding a hefty dose of durability.
-The Process 134DL climbs efficiently enough to please the cross-country enthusiast, while the overall suspension and short chainstays (just under 17-inches on all models) keep the earth firmly and evenly beneath your feet — even on full-throttle descents.
+The Process 153 AL/DL climbs efficiently enough to please the cross-country enthusiast, while the overall suspension and short chainstays keep the earth firmly and evenly beneath your feet — even on full-throttle descents.

-Kona played it safe with 27.5-inch wheels but this, too, simply adds to the overall versatility.
-The Process 134DL achieves greater balance and control thanks to the incorporated tapered head tubes.
+The bike is available in either 27.5 or 29-inch wheels, adding to its overall versatility.
+The Process 153 AL/DL achieves greater balance and control thanks to the incorporated tapered head tubes.
 The tube is wider at the head to more evenly absorb shock and more aptly grab the trail.
-Not just a safe bet, the Process 134DL is a jack-of-all-trades, more than capable of conquering the full gamut of terrains.
+Not just a safe bet, the Process 153 AL/DL is a jack-of-all-trades, more than capable of conquering the full gamut of terrains.

 The best budget